studio1902/statamic-peak/README.md

 ## Statamic login screen
 <span id="statamic-login-screen"></span>

-The *Rad Mode&trade;* on the login screen is disabled by default to give the login screen a more professional look.
+The *Rad Mode&trade;* on the login screen is disabled by default to give the login screen a less fun, but more businessy look.
 If you want to re-enable Rad Mode, delete `resources/views/vendor/statamic/auth/login.blade.php`.

 If you want to use another logo on the login screen.
 For example the current sites logo, uncomment the code in `/public/vendor/app/css/cp.css` and point to an image file of choice.